trizen/raku-rosettacode/programming_tasks/E/Entropy.md

 ```

-In case we would like to add this function to Perl 6's core, here is one way it could be done:
+In case we would like to add this function to Raku's core, here is one way it could be done:

 ```perl
 use MONKEY-TYPING;